7 Must-Know Pickleball Serve Rules 2023 To Master Your Game

 Feet Placement

 Proper foot placement is crucial for a proper pickleball serve.
-When serving, you’ll need to stand behind the back line and make sure you don’t step on or over the serving line.
+When serving, you’ll need to stand behind the back boundary and make sure you don’t step on or over the serving mark.
 If you do, it’s a pickleball fault and your opponent gets the point.

 To get into position for a serve, stand with your feet shoulder-width apart and your weight balanced evenly on both feet.
 From this position, you can adjust your feet as needed to reach the ball and make clean contact.